niklasax/Election_Analysis/README.md

 ## Election-Audit Results

+### Summary

-### Total votes cast in this Congressional Election: 369,711
+Total votes cast in this Congressional Election: 369,711

 * Winner of the election: Diana DeGette